 Objective: Starting from first principles of uncertainty, why one should invest with a long volatility profile amid increasing systemic turbulence.

-Volatility is the difference between expectation and reality, and is part of market source code.
-The future will be volatile.
-More global interconnection → more non-linear relationships → more systemic risk and uncertainty → more volatility.
-Volatility is a source of harm or benefit, it’s up to you.
-Long volatility is antifragile — a positive relationship to uncertainty and turbulence.
-Bad decisions feed on a distracted mind, emotional reactivity, and groupthink.
+- Volatility is the difference between expectation and reality.
+It emerges from polarization. - More global interconnection → more non-linear relationships → more systemic risk and uncertainty → more volatility. - Volatility is a source of harm or benefit, it’s up to you.
+Long volatility is antifragile — a positive relationship to uncertainty and turbulence. - Bad decisions feed on a distracted mind, emotional reactivity, and groupthink.
 Good decisions emerge from presence, convexity bias, and error correction. - Welcome and flow with uncertainty and change.

 Volatility is change.
 Change in markets comes from inherent dislocations in the feedback loop among market participants: expectation → action → reality → error correction.